seesmof/Personal-Reflective-Journal/Tasks.md

 ###### Coding

-- [ ] code: fork Habitica-Add-Task and create your own project based off of that
+- [ ] fork Habitica-Add-Task and create your own project based off of that
   - [ ] [repo](https://github.com/sardach/Habitica-Add-Task/tree/main)
-- [ ] code: finish training-program-guide with React and Next.JS
+- [ ] finish training-program-guide with React and Next.JS
   - [ ] change gifs to actual videos, but add them without controls and make sure their aspect ratios are all 16:9
-  - [ ] clean up code: separate everything into components, figure out how to make custom hooks where needed
+  - [ ] clean up separate everything into components, figure out how to make custom hooks where needed
   - [ ] figure out custom hooks and implement where needed
   - [ ] add variable break time based on the one for each exercsie
   - [ ] add workout analytics after completion where you show total workout time, time for each exercise, etc.